BadrBinDayel/Explore-Weather-Trends/README.md

 # Explore-Weather-Trends
-Udacity Data Analysis Nano-degree Project about exploring weather trends
+Udacity Data Analysis Nano-degree first project about exploring weather trends
+Summary:
+In this project, you will analyze local and global temperature data and compare the temperature trends where you live to overall global temperature trends.